maliahavlicek/what2do2day/README.md

 - [x] Create - Reviews are initiated from the Add Place form and by the add review button on the places list page.
 - [x] Read - Before a review is added to the database, the user and the date and name are queried to ensure the user hasn't reviewed the place within the last week to avoid bloating of the aggregated rating for a given place.
 Reviews are also read when the places page is rendered.
 A limited list of the 5 most recent reviews are shown to the user and an aggregated rating is determined by averaging all the reviews.
 Users can also see the total count of reviews to better distinguish between a 5 star rating based on one review and a 4.75 star rating based on 12 reviews.
 - [ ] Update
-- [ ] Delete
+- [x] Delete - Reviews are deleted when the parent Place is deleted from the system.

 Reviews cannot be updated at this time but would be part of a workflow before being shared in a future release.

-At this time reviews are not removed from the database.
+At this time reviews are not individually removed from the database.
 Ideally there would be a workflow process defined to help delete profane and to better detect robot generated reviews.
 There should also be a scheduled process to remove reviews from dormant users and reviews associated with deleted places.

 Create, Read and Update functionality for the Reviews table is housed in the [what2do2day/reviews/views.py](what2do2day/reviews/views.py) file.
 #### Users